-- The decision to refer does not set out the applicant's arguments, although it can be assumed that it applied to the referring court for interim measures because it believes the importation of the goods at issue to be unlawful and that the goods and the pieces comprising them (certain components) infringe its trade mark rights. - According to the opponent, the applicant is only claiming that some components of the toys imported by the opponent are likely to cause confusion with the protected component and give rise to infringement.
-According to the opponent, there is however no infringement because what it imports is not a number of building blocks; it imports toys which can be assembled from pieces, and the assembly pieces at issue are not visible in the assembled toys.
-Furthermore, other components of the construction toy, in respect of which the applicant has made no objections, are designed with the same round projections, to enable assembly, as the individual component at issue.
-In addition, countless similar construction toys (with the same design) are sold on the market but have not been objected to by the applicant.
-Accordingly, on the basis of the design of the components alone, there is no likelihood of confusion with the Lego components and nor, therefore, has the conduct alleged by the applicant occurred.
+- The applicant believes the importation of the goods at issue to be unlawful and that the goods and the pieces comprising them (certain components) infringe its trade mark rights.
+It therefore, initially, applied for interim measures and, subsequently, brought the corresponding action for trade mark infringement. - The defendant claims that the action should be dismissed.
+In support of its case, it argues, inter alia, that the applicant claims that only some elements of the toys imported by the defendant constitute a trade mark infringement.
+According to the defendant, there is however no infringement because what it imports is not a number of building blocks; it imports toys which can be assembled from pieces, and the assembly pieces at issue are not visible in the assembled toys.
+Countless similar construction toys are freely sold on the market of the European Union.
+The restriction, through trade mark protection, on importing and marketing such toys in Hungary is unfair and infringes the principle of the free movement of goods.